Employees

 For the first 30 days, new employees must be employed under terms consistent with the collective agreement, if there is one.
 You can agree on additional terms that are more favourable than the terms specified in the collective agreement with your employer.

-If an employee does not become a member of the union, after the 30 days ends, they can negotiate and agree on different terms and conditions in an individual employment agreement.
+If an employee does not become a member of the union, after the 30 days ends, they can negotiate and agree on different terms and conditions in an The employment agreement between an employee and an employer.
+Also see ‘Employment agreement’.

 If there’s a relevant collective agreement: